PEER REVIEW PROCESS

 DRSJ maintains a rigorous and professional peer review process.
 We ensure that every article undergoes a thorough evaluation, where experienced reviewers assess the clarity, novelty, and scientific relevance of the work.
 Peer reviewers not only critique the technical quality but also provide constructive feedback to help authors improve and refine their manuscripts.
 We acknowledge and greatly appreciate the efforts and recommendations made by our reviewers, as they play an essential role in maintaining the credibility and integrity of the journal.

-Upon submission, the manuscript will undergo an initial review process conducted by the editor.
-This process aims to ensure that the submitted manuscript meets the journal’s basic standards and aligns with the scope and focus of Dynamics of Rural Society Journal (DRSJ).
-The editor will rigorously assess whether the manuscript follows the prescribed template and adheres to the journal’s submission guidelines.
+Upon submission, the manuscript will undergo an initial editorial evaluation.
+This process is intended to ensure that the submitted manuscript meets the journal’s basic standards and is aligned with the scope and focus of the Dynamics of Rural Society Journal (DRSJ).
+The editor will carefully assess whether the manuscript follows the prescribed template and complies with the journal’s submission guidelines.

-As part of the initial review, the editor will also verify the originality of the manuscript.
-Submitted manuscripts must be original works that have not been published elsewhere or are not under consideration for publication in other journals.
-To ensure a high level of originality, each manuscript will be checked for similarity, with the policy that the maximum acceptable similarity index is 20%.
-Manuscripts exceeding this threshold will be rejected for further processing.
+As part of the initial evaluation, the editor will also verify the originality of the manuscript.
+Submitted manuscripts must be original works that have not been published elsewhere and are not under consideration for publication in other journals.
+To maintain a high standard of originality, each manuscript will be checked for similarity.
+The maximum acceptable similarity index is 20%.
+Manuscripts exceeding this threshold will not be considered for further processing.

-The initial review process by the editor will take no more than two weeks.
-If the manuscript passes the initial review, it will be forwarded to the next stage, which involves peer review.
-The editor will assign two to three reviewers with expertise in the relevant field to provide a thorough and objective evaluation of the manuscript’s scientific quality, including its novelty, methodology, and contribution to the relevant field of study.
+The initial editorial evaluation will take no more than two weeks.
+If the manuscript passes this stage, it will be forwarded to the peer review stage.
+The editor will assign two to three reviewers with expertise in the relevant field to provide a thorough and objective assessment of the manuscript’s scientific quality, including its novelty, methodology, and contribution to the relevant field of study.

-However, if the manuscript does not meet the criteria during the initial review, the editor will return it to the author with detailed correction notes, suggestions, and feedback for improvement.
-Authors will be given a maximum of three days to revise the manuscript if the corrections are minor, or a maximum of seven days if the corrections are substantial.
+If the manuscript does not meet the required criteria during the initial evaluation, it will be returned to the author with detailed correction notes, suggestions, and feedback for improvement.
+Authors will be given a maximum of three days to revise the manuscript if the required corrections are minor, or a maximum of seven days if the corrections are substantial.

-Through this rigorous process, Dynamics of Rural Society Journal ensures that only high-quality manuscripts proceed to the next stage, thereby maintaining the integrity and credibility of the journal as a trusted platform for scholarly publication.
+Through this process, the Dynamics of Rural Society Journal seeks to ensure that only manuscripts meeting the journal’s standards proceed to the next stage, thereby maintaining the integrity and credibility of the journal as a trusted platform for scholarly publication.

 Manuscripts that pass the initial evaluation will be sent to reviewers for further assessment.
 Dynamics of Rural Society Journal uses a double-blind review process, meaning both the authors' and reviewers' identities are kept confidential.
 In this process, authors do not know who is reviewing their manuscript, and reviewers do not know who the authors are.

-2. Accepted with Minor Revisions: The manuscript can be published after making small adjustments based on the reviewers’ feedback.
+2. Minor Revisions: The manuscript can be published after making small adjustments based on the reviewers’ feedback.
 These revisions may include correcting language, adding minor references, or clarifying certain sections.

-3. Accepted with Major Revisions: The manuscript can be published, but significant changes are required.
+3. Major Revisions/Revise and Resubmit: The manuscript can be published, but significant changes are required.
 These may include:

 • Adding more detailed analysis of field data.